-Current Account Deficit is the measures the flow of good services and investment into and out of the country.
-We run into a deficit if the value of goods and services we import exceeds the value of those we export.
+Current Account Deficit is the measures the flow of excellent services and investment into and out of the country.
+We run into a deficit if the value of goods and services we import exceeds the benefit of those we export.

-Now before understanding it in detail let’s understand what are the current account transactions?
+Now before understanding it in detail let’s know what the current account transactions are?